-Police protection is provided by five sworn officers employed by the Town, with back up service provided by the Onancock Police Department, Accomack County Sheriff's Department, and the Virginia State Police.
+Police protection is currently provided by three sworn officers employed by the Town; however, the Town is funded for and is currently working to fill a fourth vacancy (Personal Communications, Deborah Bliss, Planning Commission Chair, October 24, 2022).
+Back-up service is provided by the Onancock Police Department, Accomack County Sheriff's Department, and the Virginia State Police.
 Fire and Rescue services have been terminated as of July 2017.
 These services are now provided by nearby Onancock, Tasley, and Melfa Fire and Rescue (Town of Onley Comprehensive Plan, 2017).
 See Onancock and Melfa's respective chapters for personnel and inventory information.